For embedded processor-based platforms, the host program (

 When compiling the application for use with an embedded process, you must specify the sysroot for the application.
 The sysroot is part of the platform where the basic system root file structure is defined, and is installed as described in Installing Embedded Platforms .

-$SYSROOTenvironment variable that must be used to specify the location of the sysroot for your embedded platform.
+must be used to specify the location of the sysroot for your embedded platform.

 The following are key elements to compiling the host code for an edge platform: